 Take a walk

 Some people wouldn't even dream of leaving the table in the middle of a tournament, what if you miss a really good hand?
 But if you start dreaming, you probably need to go and shake things up.
 Sometimes a little break can be better for your game than the game itself.
 Determine when you're tired or fatigued, and make 5.

 Talk to your opponents

-Sometimes poker can be surprisingly anti-social, but remember that your opponents probably want to have fun too.
-Talking to people is fun, and it will make you enjoy the evening more - plus it may even give you an insight into how other people play the game.
+Poker can be surprisingly antisocial at times, but remember that your opponents probably want to have fun too.
+Chatting with people is fun and it will make you enjoy the evening more - plus it might even give you an idea of how other people are playing the game.

 About the author

 Hi, my name is Nisha.
-I love playing poker and casinos; Sometimes I win, often I don't, but I always enjoy the game.
-I introduce a site called Jackpot Party, where you can play virtual slot machines online (players from the USA can play at their own pleasure).
+I love to play poker and casinos; Sometimes I win, often I don't, but I always like the game.
+I present a site called Jackpot Party where you can play virtual slot machines online (players from the USA can play at their own pleasure).

 Professional casino player with over 10 years of experience, expert in online gambling.